What changes about marketing at this stage

 What a fractional CMO actually does here

 A fractional CMO for Series A gives the company senior marketing leadership before the org is ready for a permanent CMO seat.
-The role is not advisory theater; it is operating leadership across strategy, cadence, hiring, and execution quality.
+The role is not advisory theater; it is operating leadership across strategy, rhythm, hiring, and execution quality.

 -